Health and Physical Education – Mission & Program Outcomes

 3: Planning and Implementation

-From the junior year through completion of the BS in Health & Physical Education, teacher candidates will plan and implement developmentally appropriate learning experiences aligned with local, state, and national standards to address the diverse needs of all students.
+From the junior year through completion of the BS in Health & Physical Education, teacher candidates will implement planned instruction, assess student learning, and create a safe learning environment to meet the needs of diverse learners.

 4: Instructional Delivery and Management

-From the junior year through completion of the BS in Health & Physical Education, teacher candidates will utilize and demonstrate effective communication and pedagogical skills and strategies to enhance student engagement and learning.
+From the junior year through completion of the BS in Health & Physical Education, teacher candidates will apply professional skills and dispositions required for initial teacher certification in P-12 learning environments.

 5: Impact on Student Learning